-ICE OPR, as appropriate, will make an initial determination regarding ICE investigative Atlanta, GA and refer the complaint to the appropriate ICE office for action as soon as possible, given the nature of the complaint.
+ICE OPR, as appropriate, will make an initial determination regarding ICE investigative jurisdiction and refer the complaint to the appropriate ICE office for action as soon as possible, given the nature of the complaint.

 Complaints reported directly to ICE OPR will be shared with the CCSO's Internal Investigations Unit when the complaint involves CCSO personnel.
-Both offices will then coordinate appropriate investigative Atlanta, GA, which may include initiation of a joint investigation to resolve the issue(s).
+Both offices will then coordinate appropriate investigative jurisdiction, which may include initiation of a joint investigation to resolve the issue(s).